|

 documents.
 The public standards most used today are EDIFACT, ANSI X12,

 UCS, TDCC, VICS, EDX, ODETTE, and TRADACOMS.
-What

 are GlobalWare's EDI Capabilities?